MikeyBronowski/mikeybronowski.github.io/_posts/2021-03-09-t-sql-tuesday-136-sql_variant-to-the-rescue.md

 As we can expect the first two are returning **int** and **varchar**, but the third one is very much different:

 ![](/assets/images/tsql2sday136_01.png)
-We can also see that the **int** and **varchar** table did not store the values we’ve provided as they either tried to convert them to respective data type or failed to insert, while sql_variant stores them all nicely.
+We can also see that the **int** and **varchar** table did not store the values we've provided as they either tried to convert them to respective data type or failed to insert, while sql_variant stores them all nicely.

 ### Not my type – sorry

 The above is a result of three separate SELECT statements, but in SQL we could use UNION ALL.
-Firstly, let’s have a look at how the different types behave:
+Firstly, let's have a look at how the different types behave:

 ```sql
 select int, SQL_VARIANT_PROPERTY(int, 'BaseType') AS 'BaseType', SQL_VARIANT_PROPERTY(int, 'MaxLength') AS 'MaxLength' from int